Virgil: Eclogues

 The ten Eclogues present traditional pastoral themes with a fresh perspective.
 Eclogues 1 and 9 address the land confiscations and their effects on the Italian countryside.
-2 and 3 are pastoral and erotic, discussing both homosexual love (Ecl.
+2 and 3 are pastoral and erotic, discussing homosexual love (Ecl.
 2) and attraction toward people of any gender (Ecl.
 3).
-Eclogue 4, addressed to Asinius Pollio, the so-called "Messianic Eclogue", uses the imagery of the golden age in connection with the birth of a child (who the child was meant to be has been subject to debate).
+Eclogue 4, addressed to Asinius Pollio, the so-called "Messianic Eclogue", uses the imagery of the golden age in connection with the birth of a child (the child's identity has been debated).
 5 and 8 describe the myth of Daphnis in a song contest, 6, the cosmic and mythological song of Silenus; 7, a heated poetic contest, and 10 the sufferings of the contemporary elegiac poet Cornelius Gallus.
-Virgil is credited in the Eclogues with establishing Arcadia as a poetic ideal that still resonates in Western literature and visual arts, and setting the stage for the development of Latin pastoral by Calpurnius Siculus, Nemesianus and later writers.
+Virgil in his Eclogues is credited with establishing Arcadia as a poetic ideal that still resonates in literature and visual arts and with setting the stage for the development of Latin pastoral by Calpurnius Siculus, Nemesianus and later writers.

 Georgics

-Sometime after the publication of the Eclogues (probably before 37 BC), Virgil became part of the circle of Maecenas, Octavian's capable agent d'affaires who sought to counter sympathy for Antony among the leading families by rallying Roman literary figures to Octavian's side.
-Virgil came to know many of the other leading literary figures of the time, including Horace, in whose poetry he is often mentioned, and Varius Rufus, who later helped finish the Aeneid.

-At Maecenas's insistence (according to the tradition) Virgil spent the ensuing years (perhaps 37–29 BC) on the long dactylic hexameter poem called the Georgics (from Greek, "On Working the Earth"), which he dedicated to Maecenas.

 The ostensible theme of the Georgics is instruction in the methods of running a farm.
-In handling this theme, Virgil follows in the didactic ("how to") tradition of the Greek poet Hesiod's Works and Days and several works of the later Hellenistic poets.
+In handling this, Virgil follows in the didactic ("how to") tradition of the Greek poet Hesiod's Works and Days and works of the later Hellenistic poets.
 The four books of the Georgics focus respectively on: